raveintospace/Stanford2023/README.md

 - Extension "only" for Array, to return the only element if the array is of one element
 - Extension for Color to work with custom colors
 - Extension for String to check if a string contains emoji characters
-- Extension for UIApplication to dismiss the keyboard tapping a button

 ## License